mainsail-crew/mainsail/docs/quicktips/console-shortcuts.md

 has_children: false
 permalink: /quicktips/console-shortcuts
 description: >-
-  Similar to a terminal of your OS, there are some keyboard shortcuts in Mainsail that make your everyday life easier.
+  Keyboard shortcuts are available for those who prefer using the keyboard.
 ---

 # {{ page.title }}
 {{ page.description }}

-## Help command
+## List of Commands

-Issue a `HELP` command to get a list of possible commands.
+Issue a `HELP` command in the console to get a list of all available commands.

 ## Autocomplete

-You can start typing a command and then complete it with the tab-key.
-If there are several possibilities, you will get a list of choices.
+You can start typing a command and then complete it with the Tab key.
+If there are several possibilities, a list of choices will be displayed.

 ![](../assets/img/quicktips/console-shortcuts/tab_complete.gif)

 ## Scroll through commands

-Using the &uarr; up / &darr; down  arrow keys you can scroll through previous commands.
+Use the &uarr; up / &darr; down  arrow keys to scroll through previously used commands in the console.